vaibhavparabhane/Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

      -Split the dataset into training and testing sets.

     -Train the model on the training data.

+# Evaluation
+The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+A confusion matrix is also generated to visualize the classification results.

+# Results
+The trained model achieves an accuracy of approximately 98% on the test dataset, indicating high effectiveness in distinguishing between spam and ham emails.

+# Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.